 When to pay the TOB?

-As mentioned on the official website of the Federal Public Service of Finance:
+The official website of the Federal Public Service of Finance mentions:

 The party placing the order and responsible for the TOB tax must make the payment no later than the last working day of the second month following the month in which the transaction was entered into or executed.